 ASDAN's established Personal Development Programmes (Bronze, Silver and Gold) offer imaginative ways of developing, recording and certificating a wide range of young people’s personal qualities, abilities and achievements, as well as introducing them to new activities and challenges.
-All the programmes link to nationally recognised qualifications, which contribute to performance tables.
+All the programmes link to nationally recognised qualifications.

 ASDAN’s flagship Personal Development Programmes have been used by centres for more than 20 years.
 They are suitable for use in all educational settings and pitched at learners aged 14-16 working at Entry level 3 and Level 1.

 Programmes can count as half of the curriculum credits (six) required for the CoPE qualification at Levels 1 and 2.
 Progression is also available to Universities Award and qualifications such as Personal and Social Development.

 Download the Fact Sheet for a complete overview.